bassirishabh/me/README.md

 - Replace `homepage` in package.json to your domain name or `https://<username>.github.io`
 - In `src/portfolio.js` you can add your personal portfolio details.
-- In `src/theme.js` you can change the theme colors.
-You can change between Light and Dark theme with the theme switch on the header.

-# How to Deploy

-I have used Netlify to host my portfolio.
-If you want to use GitHub Pages, just run `npm run build` and publish all the files in the `/build` folder to your repository.